EllaBrands/stanDev/Development Testing:  Tools and Procedures.md

 ## 2. How to invoke tests.

+Stan test code live in the directory `src/test` in the Stan repository.

 Stan currently uses the Unix `make` utility, specifically Gnu Make 3.8, to build and test Stan.
 See [Testing Stan using Gnu Make and Python](https://github.com/stan-dev/stan/wiki/Testing-Stan-using-Gnu-Make-and-Python) for details.